bekk/bekk-christmas/post/javascript/create-your-first-npm-package.md

 Side note: *Even though we will not be using this configuration, it is worth mentioning that you can use `dependencies` to include other packages into your package.
 This enables you to use every single one of the 1.4 million packages in your project!
 You should probably not include every package in your project, though, as your [`node_modules`](https://docs.npmjs.com/cli/v6/configuring-npm/folders#node-modules) folder (containing your `dependencies`) [can get quite big really fast](https://www.reddit.com/r/node/comments/4z48e2/is_it_normal_to_have_a_100k_files780_mb_in_the/), and [some packages can introduce potential security issues](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/hacker-infects-node-js-package-to-steal-from-bitcoin-wallets).
 It is usually a good indication to use popular packages with few dependencies, and if that is not enough, you can use [`npm audit`](https://docs.npmjs.com/cli/v6/commands/npm-audit).*

-To make this file you can either copy the code above into a `package.json` in your folder, or type `npm init` into your terminal (which will guide you when creating the file).
+To make the `package.json` file, you get two choices:

+1. Create a file with that name in your package folder.
+Then copy the code above into it.
+2. Or type `npm init` into your terminal.
+You will then be prompted with a few questions which results in a generated `package.json` file.

+Choose what you feel the most comfortable with.

 ### Add some code into your `index.js` file